Tearsheet

 AI Analysis | Feedback

-Amie L. Lyons, Interim President & Chief Executive Officer
+Amie L. Lyons, President and Chief Executive Officer

-Ms. Lyons was appointed Interim President and Chief Executive Officer of Fifth District Bancorp in June 2025.
-Prior to this, she served as the Senior Vice President of Administration & Operations for Fifth District Savings Bank from 2019 until June 2025.
-She also became a Director of Fifth District Savings Bank in 2022.
+Amie L. Lyons was appointed President and Chief Executive Officer of Fifth District Bancorp and Fifth District Savings Bank on a permanent basis on February 9, 2026, after serving in an interim capacity since June 2025.
+She has been an integral part of Fifth District for nearly 30 years, including several years in senior management.
+Prior to her appointment as President and CEO, she served as the Senior Vice President of Administration & Operations for Fifth District Savings Bank since 2019.
+She has also served as a Director of Fifth District Savings Bank since 2022.

-Melissa C. Burns, Vice President/Chief Financial Officer & Treasurer
+Melissa C. Burns, Chief Financial Officer and Treasurer

 Shane M. Smith, Vice President/Chief Credit Officer

-Mr. Smith serves as the Vice President and Chief Credit Officer for Fifth District Bancorp.
+Shane M. Smith is the Vice President/Chief Credit Officer for Fifth District Savings Bank.

 AI Analysis | Feedback